oliverli1728/FX-Fair-Value-Model/README.md

 Fair value model for FX rate equilibria, built using 5 paramaters determined to lag spot rate sufficiently enough to allow L/S opportunities.
+Backtested using signal of +- 1.5 standard deviations from spot, maximum holding period of 20 days, stop-loss of half expected ROI